thoughtspot/thoughtspot.github.io/pages/admin/users_groups/about_users_groups.md

 ---
-title: [elephant]
+title: [Manage users, groups, and privileges]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Manage users, groups, and privileges

 Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.
 Creating groups and assigning users to them makes privilege management easier.

 ## Ways of managing users and groups